nixworks/public/news/2015/04/27/index.md

 ##### Kazakhstani presidential election, 2015
 ### [The Organization for Security and Co-operation in Europe reports that the voters in the presidential elections in Kazakhstan had a limited choice due to the lack of opposition and restrictions on free political expression.
 Kazakhstan's freshly re-elected president has been ruling the country since the time of the Soviet Union. ](/news/2015/04/27/the-organization-for-security-and-co-operation-in-europe-reports-that-the-voters-in-the-presidential-elections-in-kazakhstan-had-a-limited-c.md)
-_Context: Kazakhstan, OSCE, Kazakhstani presidential election, 2015_
+_Context: Kazakhstani presidential election, 2015, Kazakhstan, OSCE_

 ##### Sudanese general election, 2015
 ### [Sudan's Electoral Commission declares that incumbent President of Sudan Omar al-Bashir won re-election with 94.4 per cent of the vote extending his 25 year rule.
 He has been indicted multiple times by the International Criminal Court for being personally responsible for war crimes committed in Darfur and elsewhere in Sudan. ](/news/2015/04/27/sudan-s-electoral-commission-declares-that-incumbent-president-of-sudan-omar-al-bashir-won-re-election-with-94-4-per-cent-of-the-vote-extend.md)
-_Context: President of Sudan, Sudanese general election, 2015, ICC, Darfur, Omar al-Bashir, Sudan_
+_Context: President of Sudan, Darfur, ICC, Sudan, Sudanese general election, 2015, Omar al-Bashir_

 ## [Previous Day...](/news/2015/04/26/index.md)